ome/openmicroscopy/components/tests/ui/README.md

 to the JAR correcting this issue.
 Those  wishing to repeat the fix on a Mac may wish to review the adjustment script and use Homebrew to install wget and GNU sed: when the script runs correctly, no errors should be glimpsed.
-In the long term, the maintainers Insight testing framework should periodically review https://github.com/robotframework/SwingLibrary/issues?state=open and watch issues like #41 and #47 whose resolution may suggest changes to
+In the long term, those maintaining our Insight testing framework should periodically review https://github.com/robotframework/SwingLibrary/issues?state=open and watch issues like #41 and #47 whose resolution may suggest changes to